azlabsjs/functional/README.md

 > Note : At each step, output from previous step is passed as input to the current step.

-## Transform

-Apply a transformation function on a given value and reduce it down to an output.

-> Note : using the reducer function.

 ## Usage

 ### Create a top -> down stack of functions